-Sponsored projects are reported stories or events that a client makes possible with its financial support.
-The New Tropic originates ideas for these projects and works independently to produce them while the Whereby.Us team secures the sponsorships and manages the client relationships.
-No client may review sponsored projects before publication.
-Sponsored projects allow clients to align their brands with topics that The New Tropic community cares about.
-All sponsored projects will be clearly labeled “Sponsored by [client name]” and will include a link to this policy.
+A sponsored project is a storytelling project that a client makes possible with its financial support.
+The New Tropic originates ideas for these projects and works independently to produce them, while the Whereby.Us team secures sponsorships and manages client relationships.
+Sponsored projects allow clients to align their brands with topics that our local community cares about.
+Clients don’t review sponsored projects before publication, and all sponsored projects are clearly labeled “Sponsored by [client name], who did not provide editorial input.”

-How does WhereBy.Us decide how to work with?
+How does WhereBy.Us decide who to work with?

 - We evaluate client relationships on a case-by-case basis.

-- We’re interested in working with businesses that are interested in changing cities.
+- We’re interested in working with businesses that are working to improve the communities within our cities.